Frequently Asked Questions

 We have a dedicated instruction area free from distractions, cozy spots for quiet reading, and seating around a large kitchen island for cooking and experiments.
 When we need fresh air, we can gather at a big table on the covered back patio, enjoy the grass and trampoline for movement breaks, or tend to the garden and potting shed for hands-on growing experiences.
 While there is a pool on the property, it will remain covered and locked during class time.

-Adventure Days will take place at various local parks and other locations.
+Outdoor Learning Days will take place at various outdoor wild spaces and other locations.
 Families will be informed in advance, and we will meet at the designated spot for that day’s activities.

 -